 Ah, these things which evoke the end of summer in Provence!
-Golden fields harvested some while ago, dusty roads, incredible heat and dry air.
+Golden fields, harvest, dusty roads, incredible heat and dry air.
 And ripe figs!

 Did you know that figs are the fruit of the ficus tree, which is part of the mulberry family (Moraceae) and that they are one of the world’s oldest trees?
 The fig tree can be traced back to the earliest historical documents and features prominently in the Bible.
 Figs are native to the Middle East and Mediterranean and were held in such high regard by the Greeks that laws were once created to prevent their export.
 Figs have a unique, sweet taste and before the days of refined sugars, they were often used as a sweetener.
 Fresh figs are delicate and perishable, so they are often dried to preserve.
 This way they can be enjoyed all year round.

 Figs are high in natural sugars, minerals and soluble fiber.
 Many of us eat too little fiber - the average adult only eats 15 grams of fiber per day (women need 25 grams and men 38 grams fiber per day)!
 Figs are also rich in minerals including potassium, calcium, magnesium, iron and copper and are a good source of antioxidant vitamins A, E and K.

 Recipes featuring Figs

 Figs are delicate, and are usually best eaten within one to two days after harvest.
 Dried figs will keep for much longer.
 When purchasing dried figs, ensure that they are free from mold and are soft.
 Dried figs can be kept in a cool, dark place or in the fridge.